American Job Center

-The One Stop Career Center uses federal Workforce Investment Act (WIA) funds to improve an individual's employment opportunities.
+The American Job Center uses federal Workforce Investment Act (WIA) funds to improve an individual's employment opportunities.
 To do that, the One Stop provides services to both job seekers and businesses seeking employees.
-One Stop partners provide on site and networked career development information, education and training programs, case management, and job placement assistance.
-Because WIA funds are targeted to certain populations of adults, dislocated workers and youth, the majority of One Stop services are also targeted to benfit that part of the workforce.
+American Job Center partners provide on site and networked career development information, education and training programs, case management, and job placement assistance.
+Because WIA funds are targeted to certain populations of adults, dislocated workers and youth, the majority of American Job Center services are also targeted to benefit that part of the workforce.

 Services for Job Seekers